An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

+The functor $ c $ preserves cofibrations and acyclic cofibrations because of \cref{lem:Reedy_colim}, and hence is a left Quillen functor.

-\begin{proof} The left adjoint $c$ clearly preserves cofibrations.
-Secondly, because the model structure on $\icat^\infty$ is $\omega$-combinatorial, its fibrant objects are closed under $\omega$-filtered colimits, and because its factorization systems can be obtained as $\omega$-accessible functors its weak equivalences are closed under $\omega$-filtered colimit (this is shown for Quillen model structure as Proposition 7.3 of \cite{dugger2001combinatorial} and for left semi-model structure as Proposition 7.7 of \cite{henry2020minimal}).
-This implies that the functor $c$ preserves cofibrations and weak equivalences (as it is a filtered colimit) and hence it preserves acyclic cofibrations. \end{proof}
+Secondly, because the left semi-model structure on $ \micat[\infty] $ is $ \omega $-combinatorial, its weak equivalences are closed under $ \omega $-filtered colimits (this is shown for Quillen model structures as Proposition 7.3 of \cite{dugger2001combinatorial}, and for left semi-model structures as Proposition 7.7 of \cite{henry2020minimal}).
+This implies that the functor $ c $ also preserves weak equivalences: if $ f:X_\bullet \to Y_\bullet $ is an equivalence in $ \lax_{n \in \mathbb{N}} \micat[n] $, then the map

+is a filtered colimit of weak equivalences, and so is a weak equivalence.
+This implies that $c $ also preserves acyclic cofibrations, which concludes the proof.